panpanini/mutation-testing/PITCHME.md

 ## That's a lot of work you expect us to do there bud

 Note:
 you might be thinking

+another test suite

+mutant -> production

+shipping things quickly

+a lot of work

+you might be thinking
 "now hold up there, this is cool and all, but are you telling me that I now need to keep *another* test suite to test my test suite? what happens if the mutant code gets into my production code base?
 I thought we were supposed to be shipping things quickly? this all seems like a lot of work" and to that, I say *no*.